FxPool/FXMinerProxy/README.md

 ## Deploy

-- `The system uses random port user name and password, please pay attention to the console print when booting`
+- `The system uses random web port and user name and password, please pay attention to the console print when booting`
 - ![randlogin]

 - Recommended configuration`(Theoretical memory per worker:100K~150K)`